 It was actually the Chinese who had a role in popularizing beef stroganoff in the United States.
 Following the fall of Tsarist Russia, when the governments of Russia and China entered into a cultural alliance, the dish was eaten in Chinese restaurants.
-United States servicemen stationed in China during this period almost certainly brought home a beef stroganoff recipe or two.
+United States servicemen stationed in China during this period almost certainly brought home a recipe or two for this dish.

 Today you can try local variations on the Eastern European staple throughout the United States of America.
 The modern-day American beef stroganoff recipe includes beef, sour cream/cheese cream, mushrooms and onions.
 But native Russians often experiment with this formula.